pedroth/tela.js/README.md

 # tela.js

-Graphic library from scratch, with reference implementation of computer graphics algorithms.
+Experimental graphic library from scratch, with reference implementation of computer graphics algorithms.

 ## Purpose